How to Write an Effective Letter of Appeal to the IRS in 7 Steps — Best Tips Here

 5. Organize your arguments in a logical and readable manner

-Following an organized, logical flow in your letter of appeal makes it easier to read and can help the Office of Appeals personnel in understanding your case quickly.
+Following an organized, logical flow in your letter of appeal makes it easier to read and helps the Office of Appeals personnel understand your case more quickly.

 6. End with a penalty of perjury statement